fast-aircraft-design/FAST-OAD/docs/index.rst

 Welcome to FAST-OAD
 ===================

-.. note::

-    For a quick overview of the way FAST-OAD works, please go :ref:`here<overview>`.
+**For a quick overview of the way FAST-OAD works**, please go :ref:`here<overview>`.

 For a detailed description of the input files and the command line interface, check out the :ref:`usage section<usage>`.

 If you prefer to work with Python notebooks, you may go directly to the section :ref:`python-usage`.

-    For a description of models used in FAST-OAD, you may see the :ref:`model documentations<fastoad.models package>` (still a work in progress).
+For a description of models used in FAST-OAD, you may see the :ref:`model documentations<fastoad.models package>`.

 If you want to add your own models, please check out :ref:`add-modules`.

+.. note::

+    Since version 1.0, FAST-OAD aims at providing a stable core software to propose a safe base for development of custom models.

+    Models in FAST-OAD are still a work in progress.

 Contents
 ========